jon-jacky/Piety/editors/edsel.md

 The text *region* is defined by the line called the *mark*  and the current line *dot*.
 The region is the sequence of complete lines beginning with (and including) mark, up to (but *not* including) dot.

-To select a region, put the cursor on the first line of the region and type the command to set the mark:  *^@* (or *^-space*).
+To select a region in display editing mode, put the cursor on the first line of the region and type  the command to set the mark:  *^@* (or *^-space*).
 The message *Mark set*  appears in the scrolling region at the bottom of the display.
 Then move  the cursor (which indicates dot)  down to the first line after the end of the region.
 As you move  the cursor, the end of the region moves also, always following one line behind dot.

-To see where the region begins, type *^Q*, which exchanges dot and mark, so the cursor (which is always at dot) goes to the line at the beginning of the region.
+To see where the region begins in display editing mode, type *^Q*, which exchanges dot and mark, so the cursor (which is always at dot) goes to the line at the beginning of the region.
 Then type *^Q* to exchange them again, so dot and the cursor return to the line after the end of the region.

-It is possible for dot to *precede* mark.
-This can occur after you type *^Q* to exchange them.
-In this situation, the region comprises exactly the same lines - but now it begins at dot and extends to the line before mark.
-In display mode, commands that use the region, *^W* and *^Q*, work as well when dot precedes mark.
+You can also select a region in command mode.
+Set the mark by using the *ed k* command  with the *@* label: *k@*.
+This is how *ed* (and *edsel*) represent the mark internally: it has the line address *'@*.
+The numerous *ed* commands that set dot define the other end of the region.

 In command mode, the text region defined by mark and dot is selected by the *[* character and can prefix any command.
 For example, *[p* prints